-- Total global agricultural land area has remained relatively stable while overall production has increased - in recent decades (Section 7.3), indicating that agricultural intensification, as judged by production per - unit of land (OECD/FAO 2019; Petersen and Snapp 2015) has taken place.
-Changes in agr cultural land - use and degradation of natural resources (UN Environment 2019; IPBES 2019) suggests however that - not all of this intensification is sustainable.
-Although agricultural intensification has led to less GHG - emissions compared to a scenario where that intensification had not taken place (Burney et al. 2010), - absolute agriculture related emissions have continued to increase (Section 7.2).
-Active pursuit of SI was - absolute agriculture related emissions have continued to increase (Section 7.2).
-Active pursuit of 51 was - found to be expanding, with implementation on an increasing area, notably in developing countries (Pretty et al. 2018), yet regional agricultural area expansion at the expense of native habitat also - continues in such regions (Section 7.3).
-Although there are specific examples of SI (Box 7.13) global - progress in achieving SI is acknowledged as slow (Cassman and Grassini 2020) with potentially - 22 multiple, context specific geophysical and socio-economic barriers to implementation (Silva et al. - 23 2021a; Firbank et al. 2018).
+Total global agricultural land area has remained relatively stable while overall production has increased in recent decades (Section 7.3), indicating that agricultural intensification, as judged by production per unit of land (Petersen and Snapp 2015; OECD and FAO 2019) has taken place.
+However, changes in agricultural land use and degradation of natural resources (UNEP 2019; IPBES 2019b) suggests that not all of this intensification is sustainable.
+Although agricultural intensification has led to less GHG emissions compared to a scenario where that intensification had not taken place (Burney et al. 2010), absolute agriculture related emissions have continued to increase (Section 7.2).
+Active pursuit of SI was found to be expanding, with implementation on an increasing area, notably in developing countries (Pretty et al. 2018), yet regional agricultural area expansion at the expense of native habitat also continues in such regions (Section 7.3).
+Although there are specific examples of SI (Box 7.13) global progress in achieving SI is acknowledged as slow (Cassman and Grassini 2020) with potentially multiple, context specific geophysical and socio-economic barriers to implementation (Firbank et al. 2018; da Silva et al. 2021).